 Recently, we sat down with Tarrytown Village Treasurer Jim Hart to take a closer look at this mountain of debt and discern where it came from, how it’s affecting the Village’s tax levy, and what the community can expect moving forward.

 “The most accurate number right now is $39,752,000,” says Hart, giving an updated total on just how much the Village is in debt.
 At first glance, a debt of nearly 40 million dollars might seem daunting, but Hart, who has been the Village Treasurer for almost ten years, sees the forest, not just the trees.
 “Of the 39 million dollars,” estimates Hart, “29 million dollars of it is for the general fund, about 9 million dollars of it is the water fund, and the library fund is about 700,000 dollars.”
 The Water Fund, he explained, is actually self-sustaining, paid for by Village water rates, and doesn’t have any bearing on the overall tax levy raised by the Village.
+The iva site is where you can go on to write off your debts.

 Still, even an outlying debt of 29 million dwarfs the indebtedness of Tarrytown’s neighbors to the north and south.
 However, much of that debt is the result of a few very specific projects.
 “There’s the Village Hall project which was ten and a half million dollars,” says Hart, “and then we also spent five and a half million dollars on the two new firehouses.”
 Hart also mentioned the new fire engine for Engine Company 78 – another expensive purchase.